IEEE Radio & Wireless Week

 4. Discuss the expansion over the conference paper(s) in the Introduction (very important).

-5. The following note should be added to the footnote on the first page of the paper: “This paper is an expanded version from the IEEE Radio & Wireless Week, Las Vegas, Nevada USA, 22-25 January, 2023.
+5. The following note should be added to the footnote on the first page of the paper: “This paper is an expanded version from the IEEE Radio & Wireless Week, San Juan, Puerto Rico, 19-22 January, 2025.”or “This paper is an expanded version from the ARFTG Microwave Measurement Conference, San Juan, Puerto Rico, 19-22 January, 2025.

 If you have any questions, please contact us at the following address: